dmitriy79/multi-hashings/README.md

 Requirements
 ------------
 * node v0.10+
-* coin daemon (preferably one with a relatively updated API and not some crapcoin :p)
+* coin daemon (preferably one with a relatively updated API)

 Example Usage